Veterinary Technician Schools in Illinois

 Answer: Of course he was!
 According to Mr. Lincoln’s White House—a research-backed collection of anecdotes about the most famous American president to hail from Illinois—Lincoln not only loved cats, but he also owned two dogs (Jip and Fido) as well as two goats (Nanny and Nanko).

 Luckily for animal lovers in the Land of Lincoln, there are a number of quality, accredited vet tech schools in the state, and a promising job market to boot.
-In fact, the Bureau of Labor Statistics (BLS May 2022) reports that there are currently 4,290 veterinary technologists and technicians working in the Prairie State.
+In fact, the Bureau of Labor Statistics (BLS May 2023) reports that 4,450 veterinary technologists and technicians are working in the Prairie State.

-Furthermore, the number of openings nationwide is expected to swell 21 percent between 2022 and 2032, resulting in 25,200 new jobs nationally—much more robust than the 3 percent growth projected for all occupations during that time period (BLS 2022).
+Furthermore, the number of openings nationwide is expected to swell 21 percent between 2022 and 2032, resulting in 25,200 new jobs each year nationally—much more robust than the 3 percent growth projected for all occupations during that time period (BLS 2023).

 Read on to discover accredited vet tech schools in Illinois, and to learn more about the employment climate, certification information, and what it takes to become a vet tech in the state.

-Map of AVMA Accredited Vet Tech Schools in Illinois
+List of AVMA-Accredited Vet Tech Schools in Illinois

 School Website main address online program Avma Accredited